 When we share memories from our past, we realise “oh, you went through that too” and we understand we’re not so different after all.
 We’re no longer holding each other at a distance.

-Imagine, would you talk to someone you literally just met about your childhood?
+Imagine, would you talk to someone you just met about your childhood?
 Yet I’ve watched people do just that while playing Fading Memories and it was beautiful.

 Nonna Rina is not here any more, but we’re lucky.
 She left us with a library of stories told over endless dinners and many cups of espresso.